Installing a Ceiling Fan Using Existing Wiring

 Loosen the screw for the wire clamp or unscrew the locknut on the cable connector.
 Remove the center screw(s) that holds the box to the support brace and carefully pull the box down while removing the wire from the box.
 Do not cut or damage the wires.

-Removing the old ceiling box support bracket that is inside the ceiling can be difficult.
-I usually just use my 24″ bolt cutter’s to cut it in half.
-Then I swing the cut pieces forth and back to see if they loosen from the ceiling.
-Most of the time they are nailed in and the longer the nail, the more difficulty there is in removing the bracket.
+Removing the old ceiling box support bracket inside the ceiling can be difficult.
+I use my 24″ bolt cutters to cut it in half.
+Then, I swing the cut pieces forth and back to see if they loosen from the ceiling.
+Most of the time, they are nailed in, and the longer the nail, the more difficulty there is in removing the bracket.

 I have some mini pry bars for just such an occasion.
-I can get a short pry bar up in the ceiling and reach over and get it behind the nailed-in bracket and give it a few tugs to get it loose enough for removal.
+I can get a short pry bar up in the ceiling, reach over, get it behind the nailed-in bracket, and give it a few tugs to get it loose enough for removal.
 Persistence is the key.
-If you get frustrated with the old box removal, take a short break and then get right back at it.
+If you get frustrated with the old box removal, take a short break and get right back at it.

 CLICK HERE to See all of the Ceiling Fans That Amazon Sells

-Just line the brace up with the center of the hole and tighten it according to the manufacturers instructions.
-The fan brace will expand as you turn it and will bite into the joists.
-The brace should be straight and level as it goes from joist to joist and should be centered on the existing hole in the ceiling.
-If it’s not straight and level, loosen the brace and reposition it.
+Just line the brace up with the center of the hole and tighten it according to the manufacturer’s instructions.
+The fan brace will expand as you turn it and bite into the joists.
+The brace should be straight and level as it goes from joist to joist and centered on the existing hole in the ceiling.
+If it’s not straight and level, loosen and reposition the brace.

 An example of a ceiling fan box that gets mounted from below to the side of a ceiling joist for installing a ceiling fan using existing wiring or new wiring